Naomi Mares

 • Education

 Naomi is skilled at negotiating with multiple stakeholders on complex municipal and land use planning matters.
-She is an effective advocate who draws on her passion for city building and experience navigating the planning process to deliver strategic advice to help her clients with development approvals.
+She is an effective advocate who draws on her passion for city building and experience navigating the planning process to deliver strategic advice to help private and public sector clients with matters under the Planning Act, the Development Charges Act, the City of Toronto Act and the Ontario Heritage Act.

 Naomi is a member of the firm’s Municipal & Land Use Planning Group.
 She assists landowners, applicants and developers with securing development approvals, including processing planning applications from pre-consultation through to approval.
-She also advises clients on official plan and zoning by-law amendments, site plan approvals and minor variance applications.
+She also advises clients on official plan and zoning by-law amendments, plans of subdivision, site plan approvals, minor variance applications, parkland dedication and development charges.

-Naomi regularly appears before the Ontario Land Tribunal.
+Naomi regularly appears before the Ontario Land Tribunal, the Toronto Local Appeal Body, and various municipal councils and committees.

 Awards & Recognition